Virtual Reality: a modern technology

 SteamVR Performance Tool

-- It is a fundamental tool to evaluate compatibility.
+It is a fundamental tool for evaluating compatibility.
 It displays the compatibility of your PC with the VR app.

 3600 EYETRACKERTM software solution